The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 If you are particularly fond of animals, you might want to check out the Human Society, an animal welfare organization committed to rescuing all the endangered animals of Antigua & Barbuda.

-However, those who get injured or fell sick end up here where they get good and loving care from the volunteers.
+However, those who get injured or fall sick end up here, where they get good and loving care from the volunteers.

 The entrance is free but they accept donations or you can even adopt a donkey.

-Many tours of the island make a stop here but if you rent a car you can go on your own and you will be very well received by the kind staff.
+Many tours of the island make a stop here, but if you rent a car you can go on your own, and the kind staff will very well receive you.
 You will be able to brush them or pet them and help out.

 7. Join a hiking and biking trip off the beaten track

 Otherwise, you can join an organized hiking tour.
-This company offers a great kayaking biking and hiking adventure for some fun outdoor activities.
+This company offers a great kayaking, biking, and hiking adventure for some fun outdoor activities.
 You definitely won’t get bored.
+BOOK NOW

 The more adventurous will have lots of extra fun by joining a mud buggy tour.